Creative Commons License 2023 Volume 10 Issue 3

 Spray toxicity bioassay

-Results of spray toxicity bioassay are shown in Table 1.
+The results of spray toxicity bioassay are shown in Table 1.
 At 2 h after beta-cyfluthrin application, the LC50 value of the LSH strain was 71.98 mg mL-1, which was 7.48 folds that of the LSLAB strain.
 At 24 h, the LC50 value of the LSH strain was 19.78 mg mL-1, which was 15.10 folds that of the LSLAB strain.
 In addition, LC50 values of LSH strain were 1.33-fold and 1.00-fold that of LSLAB strain at 2 h and 24 h after imidacloprid application, respectively.

 Table 1.
-Toxicity of insecticides to LSLAB strain and LSH strain of L. serricorne at 2 h and 24 h in bioassays (in the laboratory, at 27 ℃)
+Toxicity of insecticides to LSLAB strain and LSH strain of L. serricorne at 2 h and 24 h in bioassays (in the laboratory, at 27 ℃).

 Exposure